 That, however, is NOT to say that there are no High Castes with dark complexion and no non-high castes with fair skin.
 It is NOT true that every group of non-high caste Hindus have darker complexion than the High Castes.
-Within Newars too, there are both fair- as well as dark-skinned people.
+Within Newars too, there are both fair- as well as dark-skinned sub-groups.

 That cultural practice of associating paleness with wealth was really hit home by the rent-seeking mentality developed over time when certain people were given huge land grants many lived off of.
 Those people were predominantly the Khas-Aryas, the Bahuns and Chhettris!
 The tradition of living off the income from ones properties was begun following that.
 Being pale, for example, signified — or was interpreted as, among other things — being privileged enough to be able to do that, and not have to go and labor outdoors in the sun, and get burnt brown.